FAQs for Prospective Graduate Students

 Q. Who do I contact if I have other questions?

-A. For answers to admissions questions you should contact the Chair of the Graduate Admissions Committee and for other questions about the PhD program you can contact the Graduate Program Director of the appropriate program (Physics or Atmospheric Physics).
+A. For answers to admissions questions you should contact the Chair of Admissions for the Physics or Atmospheric Physics graduate program and for other questions about the PhD program you can contact the Graduate Program Director of the appropriate program (Physics or Atmospheric Physics).